 Apart from being a dedicated carnivore, I’m also an avid gym-goer.
 My bodybuilding fitness routine always has me maximizing the protein amount I eat pre and post-workout to bulk up well.

 But which meat tops the list with the highest protein?

 Quick Summary

-- Meat is a rich source of high-quality protein, Vitamin B12, and iron.
+• Meat is a rich source of high-quality protein, Vitamin B12, and iron.

 10 High Protein Types Of Meat

-If you want to add high-protein foods to your meal plans, consider trying these ten meat types with the highest protein and amino acid content.
+To add high-protein foods to your meal plans, consider trying these ten meat types with the highest protein and amino acid content.

 1. Chicken Breast

-Seeing as chicken has different cuts, the various parts also have different protein content.
+Because chicken has different cuts, the various parts also have different protein content.

 One chicken wing has 6.5 grams of protein per 100g chicken thigh.
 One chicken breast contains 55g of protein, equivalent to 32g per 100g meat breast.
-As for the chicken drumstick, you get 14gg of protein or 27g per 100g of meat [2].
+As for the chicken drumstick, you get 14g of protein or 27g per 100g of meat [1].

-3. Turkey Breast
+2. Turkey Breast

 To get the most protein, add extra turkey slices to your meals.
 This also helps to maintain a healthy weight through a balanced diet.